Applications due: March 16 and August 1

 Only AAA members are eligible to apply for a grant.
 No individual or project will be funded two years in a row for an Education Outreach Grant or regular Research Meetings Outreach Grant.
 Members submitting separate proposals for the same meeting will be asked to consolidate their requests.

 The primary criteria for evaluating proposals include visibility and scientific impact, quality of participants, potential value to AAA, and visibility of AAA support.
 Additional criteria are described above.
-Based on subcommittees’ recommendations and funds available, the Board will select proposals for support.
-Recipients will be notified by late November of the calendar year in which the application is submitted; funds are disbursed in January.
-Neither the subcommittees nor the Board are obligated to make awards if satisfactory proposals have not been submitted or to provide the full amount requested.
+Recipients will be notified in November (August application deadline) and May (March application deadline).
+The selection committees are not obligated to make awards if satisfactory proposals have not been submitted or to provide the full amount requested.